Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Gentle, loving, protective

-Rottweilers are known for their gentle but protective nature and love of children, and the Rottle is no different.
-These dogs are great companions for children, but it’s important to socialize and train them properly to prevent standoffishness with strangers.
-The Rottle can reach 12–27 inches in height and 60–90 pounds in weight.
-They are calm dogs and they are usually confident and self-assured, making them great guard dogs.
-This mixed breed isn’t likely to have high grooming needs, thanks to the short-haired coat the Rottweiler brings to the mix.
+Rottweilers are known for their gentle but protective nature, and love of children, and the Rottle is no different.
+They’re great companions for children, but it’s important to socialize and train them properly to prevent standoffishness with strangers.
+The Rottle can reach 12–27 tall and weigh 60–90 pounds.
+They are calm dogs, and they are usually confident and self-assured, making them excellent guard dogs.
+They aren’t likely to have high grooming needs, thanks to the short-haired coat the Rottweiler brings to the mix.

 26. Bolonoodle (Bolognese x Poodle)